SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 To use the Steeltoe CredHub Client, you must:

 * Have access to a CredHub Server (the client was built against version 1.6.5).
-* Have credentials for accessing the server with sufficient permissions for your use case:
+* Have UAA credentials for accessing the server with sufficient permissions for your use case
-  * UAA credentials.
-  * mTLS certificate and private key (automatically provided when running on Cloud Foundry and parsed by the library).
 * Use the provided methods and constructors to create, inject, or utilize the client.

 ### 4.2.1 Add NuGet Reference